The measurable Kesten theorem: Explicit bounds on the spectral radius

 The probability that a random cycle of length $n$ in $\T_d$ traverses a specific path for its first $k$ steps can be bounded below easily by requiring the path to retrace its steps in the following $k$ times.
 If $r_n$ is the return probability of simple random walk in $\T_d$, then the total number of paths that do this is given by $ r_{n-2k}d^{n-2k}, $ so the probability is at least

-and the inequality uses both sides of Lemma \ref{l:returns}.
-So if $G$ has $\gamma_k(G)$ cycles of length $k$ at $o$, then the event $A$ that $w$ passes through one of them in the first $k$ steps satisfies $\pr A\ge p\gamma_k(G)$.
+and the inequality uses both sides of Lemma \ref{l:returns} (but one side in the special case $n=2k$).
+So if $G$ has $\gamma_k(G,o)$ cycles of length $k$ at $o$, then the event $A$ that $w$ passes through one of them in the first $k$ steps satisfies $\pr A\ge p\gamma_k(G,o)$.
 Let $V_o$ be the number of times the random nullcycle $w$ traverses $o$.
 By Proposition \ref{p:visits} we have

 By Markov's inequality with $\ell= 2c/p$

 This implies (using probabilistic notation for averaging over $\mathcal{N}_{n}$)

 as claimed. \end{proof}